aspose-words/Aspose.Words-API-References/english/net/aspose.words/style/name/_index.md

 ### Remarks

-Can not be empty string.If there already is a style with such name in the collection, then this style will override it.
+Can not be empty string.

+If there already is a style with such name in the collection, then this style will override it.
 All affected nodes will reference new style.

 ### Examples